facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 ```
 python gender_gap_pipeline/get_multilingual_gender_dist.py \
 --hf_datasets  "$HUGGING_FACE_DATASET" \ # Single or space-seperated list of hugging-face datasets as found in https://huggingface.co/datasets
---first_level_key $KEY \  # list or single first level key of the hugging face datasets provided in --hf_datasets
+--first_level_key $KEY \  #  First-level key (or list of first-level keys) of the hugging face datasets provided in --hf_datasets
---second_level_key $KEY \  # [OPTIONAL], For  datasets with a two-level dictionary structure: provide the second-level key to run Gender-GAP on.
+--second_level_key $KEY \  # [OPTIONAL] For  datasets with a two-level dictionary structure: provide the second-level key (or list of second-level keys) to run Gender-GAP on.
---split $SPLIT  \ # split of the dataset or list of split to run the pipeline on (e.g. 'valid' 'test')
+--split $SPLIT  \ # split of the dataset (or list of splits) to run the pipeline on (e.g. 'valid' 'test')
 --langs $LANG \ #  # [OPTIONAL] single or space-seperated list of languages.
 If a single language is provideed, it will assume that all files are in this language. if --langs is not provided: language detection is triggered.
 Cf. ## Languages supported and language code section for supported languages
 ```